The Landlord

 The Landlord is a 1970 American comedy-drama film directed by Hal Ashby, adapted by Bill Gunn from the 1966 novel by Kristin Hunter.
-The film stars Beau Bridges in the lead role of a privileged and ignorant white man who selfishly becomes landlord of an inner-city tenement, unaware that the people he is responsible for are low-income, streetwise residents.
-Also in the cast are Lee Grant, Diana Sands, Pearl Bailey, and Louis Gossett Jr. The film was Ashby's directorial debut.
+The film stars Beau Bridges in the lead role of privileged and ignorant white man Elgar Enders who becomes the landlord of an inner-city tenement, unaware that the people he is responsible for are low-income, streetwise residents.
+Also in the cast are Lee Grant, Diana Sands, Pearl Bailey, Louis Gossett Jr., and Walter Brooke.
+The film was Ashby's directorial debut.

 Plot

-Elgar Enders, who lives off an allowance from his wealthy parents, buys an inner-city tenement in Park Slope, Brooklyn, which is undergoing gentrification, planning to evict the occupants and construct a luxury home for himself.
+Elgar Enders, who lives off an allowance from his wealthy parents William and Joyce, buys an inner-city tenement in Park Slope, Brooklyn, which is undergoing gentrification, planning to evict the occupants and construct a luxury home for himself.
 However, once he ventures into the tenement, he grows fond of the low-income black residents.
-Enders decides to remain as the landlord, and help fix the building.
-He rebels against his WASP upbringing, and to his parents' dismay, romances two black women.
+Elgar decides to remain the landlord and help fix the building.
+He rebels against his WASP upbringing and, to his parents' dismay, romances two black women.

 The first is Lanie, a mixed-race dancer at a local black club.
-Lanie has light skin and features due to a mother of Irish descent, and a father of African descent, and has experienced colorism.
-Their relationship is strained, as Elgar has an affair with one of his tenants, Fanny, and gets her pregnant.
-Her boyfriend Copee, a black activist with an identity crisis, is enraged when he finds out about the pregnancy, and tries to kill Elgar with an axe but ultimately stops.
+Lanie has light skin and features due to her having a mother of Irish descent and a father of African descent, and has experienced colorism.
+Their relationship is strained, as Elgar has an affair with one of his tenants, Fanny Johnson, and gets her pregnant.
+Her husband, Copee, a black activist with an identity crisis, is enraged when he finds out about the pregnancy, and tries to kill Elgar with an axe but stops.
+He is taken away in a straitjacket.

-The Enders family is shaken by their son's behavior, but reluctantly accepts him.
-Ultimately, Fanny gives the child up for adoption to start a new life.
-The story ends with Elgar’s taking custody of the child, mending his relationship with Lanie, and moving in with her.
+In recovery at the hospital, Fanny tells Elgar she can't raise the child herself with Copee returning home.
+Elgar balks at being a single father, so Fanny suggests they give the child up for adoption, but only to a white family to start a new life.
+The story ends with Elgar taking custody of the child, mending his relationship with Lanie, and moving in with her.